craigargh/cfg-python/lesson_plans/session_2.md

 By the end of this session students will be able to:

 - Construct programs that use user input
-- Describe the purpose of Python libraries
+- Describe the purpose of Python modules
-- Solve problems to create drawings using the Turtle library
+- Solve problems to create drawings using the Turtle module
 - Modify duplicated code to use for Loops
 - Construct reusable functions